10 important questions to ask when choosing a Direct Debit provider

 With GoCardless, payment failure rates can be as low as <0.5% and we notify you of any failed payments.

 Does your provider make it easy to create fixed payment plans and set up the one-off payments you need to collect from customers?
 Sometimes you’ll need to collect a one-off payment, or want to vary the amounts in a payment plan.
-Many third party providers will charge you for these bespoke amounts and payments.
+Most bureaus will charge you for these bespoke amounts and payments.

 7. Are you tied into a lengthy contract?

-8. Is there a limit on how much you can bill customers per month?
+8. Is there a limit to how much you can bill my customers per month?

 Do smaller upper limits make it difficult to take the kinds of larger payments that your business deals with?
-It can be restricting to find there’s an inflexible upper limit on payment amounts or that collections can only be made in fixed amounts, as is the case with many third party providers.
+It can be restricting to find there’s an inflexible upper limit on payment amounts or that collections can only be made in fixed amounts, as is the case with many bureaus.

-Do you get fed up dealing with email-based support desks, or talking to outsourced customer service teams that can’t answer your bank debit queries?
-Talking on the phone to a dedicated bank debit expert can be reassuring.
+Do you get fed up dealing with email-based support desks, or talking to outsourced customer service teams that can’t answer your Direct Debit queries?
+Talking on the phone to a dedicated Direct Debit expert can be reassuring.
 Some providers don’t provide phone support, and others have outsourced their support to a third party – so resolutions can take time.

 Do you have the flexibility to take payment collections in euros if you’re trading with customers across Europe?
 Taking payments in euros means using the Single Euro Payment Area (SEPA), a service that some providers don’t offer and others will charge you an additional fee to use.